 Income Summary Definition

-It is a summary of income and expenses arises from operating and non-operating activity, therefore, it is also called revenue & expense summary.
+It is a summary of income and expenses arising from operating and non-operating activity; therefore, it is also called revenue & expense summary.

 How to Prepare Income Summary?

 Step 1 – Closing of Revenue Accounts

 Revenue accounts always have credit balances; at the end of the accounting period, all the revenue accounts will be closed by transferring the credit balance to income summary.
 This will be done by debiting the revenue accounts and crediting the income summary account.
 After passing this entry, all revenue accounts will become zero.

 Step 2 – Closing of Expense Accounts